Best practices in Seidat to get most out of your Universal analytics

 - Where in the world have your presentations been viewed

 - What days have been the busiest

 - How many pages have been viewed per session

 - Average session duration

-- How many persons (users) have viewed the presentations and how many are totally new users.
+- How many persons (users) have viewed the presentations, and how many are new users?

 - Most viewed presentations and pages.